micro-os-plus/web-jekyll/pages/user-manual/basic-concepts.md

 <p>Priority inheritance</p>
 </div>

+To be noted that priority inheritance does not completely fix the priority inversion problem, the high priority thread still has to wait for the low priority thread to release the resource, but at least it does its best to prevent other middle priority threads to interfere.
+It is not a good practice to rely only on priority inheritance for correct system operation and the problem should be avoided at system design time, by considering how resources are accessed.

 ## Communicating between threads and/or ISRs

 In a multi-tasking application, the threads and the ISRs are basically separate entities.
-However, in order to achieve the application's goals, they must exchange information in various ways.
+However, in order to achieve the application's goals, they must work together and exchange information in various ways.

 ### Periodic polling vs event waiting